5Buttons/Auctionator_CC/README.md

 Changelog for Chromiecraft:

-- Slow Scan is the standard mode of scanning because Azerothcore doesnt support Fast Scan so far.
+- Slow Scan is the standard mode of scanning because Chromiecraft/Azerothcore doesnt support Fast Scan so far.
 - Last Scan will show time() of last Slow Scan
 - Includes DepositFix for changed Deposit Values on Chromiecraft
 - Removed some bloat